IoannisPapadakis213/image-recognition/readme:instructions.txt

 Subject: Submission of Image Analysis Project Documentation

-Dear Tomislav Petkovic,

-I hope this message finds you well.
-Due to the substantial size of the training dataset for our image analysis project, which includes numerous images and amounts to approximately 2GB, I am unable to send the actual code files via email.

-Instead, I have prepared detailed documentation and a Presentation that thoroughly describes each component of our project.
+I have prepared detailed documentation and a Presentation that thoroughly describes each component of our project.
 This documentation will guide you in setting up and running the program efficiently.

 To run the program, please follow these steps: